A Comprehensive Guide to Taxes in Cyprus: Simplified

 VAT Returns

-After you have obtained your VAT number, you will be required to submit your VAT returns online through the TFA Taxpayer Portal every quarter (three-month period) even if no transactions took place during that time.
+After you register you must submit your VAT returns online through the TFA Taxpayer Portal every three months, even if no transactions took place.

 VAT Payment